-How to build an epic burrito bowl
+How to build a burrito bowl

-Burrito bowls have become wildly popular on the internet, and for good reason — you're taking all the deliciousness stuffed into a burrito and leading it up in a bowl instead.
+Burrito bowls have become wildly popular on the internet, and for good reason - you're taking all the deliciousness stuffed into a burrito and loading it up in a bowl instead.
 No need to roll a burrito anymore!

 But where do you start?